 Asian Elephant Projects

 Asian Elephant Projects is an organization dedicated to supporting small, independent elephant tourism operators transition to ethical and sustainable programs which provide a better and more natural life for their elephants.
 By joining the Saddle Off model, elephant owners agree to adhere to a comprehensive set of guidelines designed to ensure the welfare of the elephants under their care.
 In return, we provide the knowledge and resources in support of these ethical elephant projects so that they generate a reliable income that can sustain the costs of caring for elephants, as well as the people, and benefit local communities.

 We support the Saddle Off projects by providing qualified tour guides, transportation, booking management, and marketing, in addition to veterinary care and elephant food deliveries.

-Asian Elephant Projects is run by the experienced team at Save Elephant Foundation and Elephant Nature Park, founded by Saengduean Chailert, better known as Lek.
+Asian Elephant Projects is run by the experienced team at Save Elephant Foundation and Elephant Nature Park, founded by Saengduean Lek Chailert.
 For over two decades, Lek has been rescuing old and injured elephants and leading the movement towards the ethical treatment of elephants in Asia.

 Evolution of Elephant Tourism